The lifetime allowance

 When the Government introduced the lifetime allowance in 2006, and when it reduced in 2012 and 2014, it introduced protections for members with large pension pots.
 If you have applied for a previous protection such as Enhanced Protection, Primary Protection, Fixed Protection 2012 or 2014, or Individual Protection 2014, you should have received a certificate to confirm your protection.

-You may still be subject to a lifetime allowance charge if your pension exceeds your protected amount or if you lose your protection.
+Before 6 April 2023, you may still have been subject to a lifetime allowance charge if your pension exceeded your protected amount or if you lost your protection.

-You can find out more about Tax on your private pension contributions, these protections and when you may lose them on the Government website.
+You can find out more about Tax on your private pension contributions - This link opens in a new browser window, these protections and when you may lose them on the Government website.

 Taking a tax-free lump sum

-The maximum tax-free lump sum you can have when you take your pension is the lowest of:
+The maximum tax-free lump sum you can have when you take your pension is the lower of:

 - 25% of the capital value of your LGPS pension